Last Updated on

 The idea to write this book came on a train feeling inspired after our great housesit in Italy and we started taking it more seriously in Thailand last winter.
 As we traveled and housesat our way through South East Asia, India and then the U.S. this year, we became more determined to write it, to put the answers to all the questions people were asking us in one place and spread the word about the housesitting movement.

 Our goal was simple: inspire and inform others how to get involved with housesitting.
 Our second goal was to create an ultimate guide, a one-stop shop where anyone can go to get all the information they need about housesitting.
-To do this we broke housesitting down step by step based on our own knowledge gained from over a dozen housesits across four continents, plus interviewed owners of three of the world’s leading housesitting websites (there are over 20 in total) and spoke with other experts, like a couple that has been running a housesitting business for seven years straight.
+To do this we broke housesitting down step by step based on our own knowledge gained from over a dozen housesits across five continents, plus interviewed owners of three of the world’s leading housesitting websites (there are over 20 in total) and spoke with other experts, like a couple that has been running a housesitting business for seven years straight.

 The real reason we love housesitting